BigOokie/skywire-wing-commander/README.md

 ## Install and Build
 The **Wing Commander** Bot is designed to operate on your Skywire Manager Node - it is not intended or expected to function on a subordinate Node that does not run the Skywire Manager.

 It is expected that you have `Go v1.10.x` installed.
 I will leave the installation of this to you.
-The below steps assume Go is correctly installed and your `$GOPATH` is correctly de
+The below steps assume Go is correctly installed and your `$GOPATH` is correctly defined.

 To get and build the code use the following commands - note paths are case-sensative:
 ```sh